 Most WA mine sites have limited or no cellular coverage.
 Starlink provides satellite internet connectivity directly to the fleet monitoring hardware, ensuring continuous telemetry data from vehicles operating at remote sites across the Pilbara, Goldfields, and Mid West.
 No dead zones, no data gaps.

 Unplanned breakdowns on remote mine sites typically cost $8,000-$15,000 per incident — including emergency towing, specialist mechanic callout, replacement vehicle hire, and lost production.
-Perth mining suppliers with 20-50 vehicles experience 4-8 preventable breakdowns per year.
+WA mining suppliers with 20-50 vehicles experience 4-8 preventable breakdowns per year.
 That's $24,000-$60,000 in avoidable costs annually.

 What vehicles and equipment does the fleet monitoring system support?